sys.bandwidth_usage (Azure SQL Database)

 This view is only available in the master database to the server-level principal login.

 For each database used at a given time, the sys.bandwidth_usage view returns rows that show the class and direction of bandwidth usage.
 The following example illustrates data that might be exposed for a given database.
 In this example, the time is 2012-04-21 17:00:00, which occurs during the peak time period.
 The database name is Db1.
 In this example, sys.bandwidth_usage has returned a row for all four combinations of the Ingress and Egress directions and External and Internal classes, as follows:

 Interpreting Data Direction for Active Geo-Replication

 For Active Geo-Replication, bandwidth-usage data is visible in the logical master database on both sides of a continuous copy relationship.
-So you must interpret the ingress and egress direction indicators from the perspective of the logical server that you are querying.
+So you must interpret the ingress and egress direction indicators from the perspective of the databases that you are querying.
 For example, consider a replication stream that transfers 1MB of data from the source server to the target server.
 In this case, on the source server the 1MB counts toward total data sent, and on the target server, the 1MB is recorded as data received.

 The bulk of data transferred is from the source server to the target server, in the direction of user data flow.
 However, some data transfer is required in the other direction.